The Power Of Sleep: What You Didn’t Know

 Improve brain power

-Rest and mental performance are like two sides of the same coin – when one is up, so too is the other.
-Good sleep gives your brain a helping hand in solving problems and remembering facts.
+Rest and mental performance are like two sides of the same coin.
+When one is up, so is the other.
+Good sleep helps your brain solve problems and remember facts.

 Might lower cardiovascular disease

-Getting the right amount of sleep is key to a long and healthy life.
-Too little or too much rest can lead to dangerous illnesses, including an increased risk of cardiovascular disease.
-Nearly doubling your chances if you don’t get around 5-6 hours per night.
+Right sleep is key for a long, healthy life.
+Too little or too much sleep can lead to serious illnesses.
+This includes a higher risk of heart disease if you don’t sleep 5-6 hours a night.

 REM sleep

-A good night’s sleep doesn’t just leave you feeling refreshed and energized, it can also have profound effects on your mental health.
+A good night’s sleep refreshes you and boosts your mental health.

-The intriguing power of REM sleep helps our brains weave the day’s events with prior experiences in a unique tapestry, giving us insight into how we perceive the world.
+REM sleep is powerful.
+It helps our brains connect the day’s events with past experiences.
+This gives us insight into our world.

 Lower inflammation